wp-graphql/wp-graphql-woocommerce/docs/handling-user-authentication.md

 }
 ```

-Just like with `fetchSessionToken()` is highly recommend the you obscure the API calls here by deferring the logic to something like a serverless function or Next.js API route.
+Just like with `fetchSessionToken()`, it is highly recommended that you obscure the API calls here by deferring the logic to something like a serverless function or Next.js API route.
 Note, we are also return the `customer` object here which could potentially be problematic if sensitive information like the user's email or phone number is being pulled.

 ## Conclusion

 In summary, we demonstrated how to configure a GraphQL client to work with WooGraphQL, manage WooCommerce sessions, and handle WordPress authentication.
 With this setup, you should be able to create a robust and secure client that manages user authentication efficiently and seamlessly.

-The next guide will begin teaching how you best utilize the data received from WooGraphQL to create showstopping components.
+The next section will begin teaching how you best utilize the data received from WooGraphQL to create showstopping components.